umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/personalization/implicit-and-explicit-personalization/campaign-scoring.md

 #### Unscored campaigns

 In the tab "**Unscored campaigns**" you find all campaigns that have not been assigned yet.
 Remember again that campaigns are created by adding `utm-parameters` to your URL.
-As soon as the uMarketingSuite detects a new combination of utm-parameters it will add that combination to the list of Unscored Campaigns.
+As soon as Umbraco Engage detects a new combination of utm-parameters it will add that combination to the list of Unscored Campaigns.

 An example of this tab could look like this: